Facing the Facts, Shaping the Future

 The consultation starts 13 December 2017 and finishes at 5pm on Friday March 23, 2018.

-Simply click on the website link below and complete the survey.
+Simply click on the website link below and join the online workshop.

 This is our first opportunity for a quarter of a century to ensure we have a comprehensive systemwide understanding of our workforce needs for the future; be that next year, five years away, or a decade away.
 This document outlines five years of action, taking on challenges as they arose, and finding solutions, but the future needs more than fixing as we go along.
 Agreeing what we need is the first step to planning the capacity and capability measures to deliver what we need.
 This document takes the first step – together we need to take the next one.